git4neeraj/devsecurityapp/ReadMe.md

     ```

 4. **Access the API**:
    The application will be running at `http://localhost:8080`.
    You can access the API endpoint at `http://localhost:8080/api/v1/trace/{containerId}`.
+   Or
+   You can pass optional Request parameter `repoPath` to trace vulnerabilities for a different Git repository.